The article was updated on July 10, 2025.

 Building a business platform with ongoing transactions is an excellent way of leveraging this model.
 Freelancing marketplaces like Behance, Fiverr, and Freelancer use transaction fees as one of the means to generating a steady stream of revenue.

-9. Crowdfunding
+8. Crowdfunding

 Crowdfunding will apply if you plan on continuously offering your audience truly unique and valuable content, given that the audience will be willing to continue paying for it.
 By posting your app on crowdfunding platforms, you can evaluate how users respond to it.

-Non-gaming applications are an excellent match, if you plan on using this strategy.
-If you look at the most funded app section on Kickstarter, you will see apps like an ad-free social network, educational applications for kids and adults, and an app enabling horse owners to remotely monitor their horse’s wellbeing.
+Non-gaming applications are an excellent match if you plan on using this strategy.
+If you look at the most funded app section on Kickstarter, you will see apps like an ad-free social network, educational applications for kids and adults, and an app enabling horse owners to remotely monitor their horse’s well-being.

 This app monetization strategy will enable you to build a customer community while the work on an application is still in progress.
 On the downside, crowdfunding is time-consuming, and chances are, you won’t eventually raise enough money.

-10. Monetizing data
+9. Monetizing data

 Collecting and selling users’ data may help you capitalize on free apps.
 Third parties will then use this data for advertising or analytics.
-Companies may use behavioral, browsing or demographic user data to better target their marketing efforts or advertising campaigns.
+Companies may use behavioral, browsing, or demographic user data to better target their marketing efforts or advertising campaigns.

-11. Referral marketing
+10. Referral marketing

 Promoting partner companies in your app might also help you make a quick buck.
 Within this model, you generate income for user interactions with your product referrals or services.
 All in all, referral marketing models differ depending on how they pay for their referrals.
 The most widespread models are

-• Cost per action: your income comes from promoting products, displaying ads or offering in-app purchases of third party offerings.
+- Cost per action: your income comes from promoting products, displaying ads, or offering in-app purchases of third party offerings.

-• Cost per click: receive payment every time a user clicks on an app.
+- Cost per click: receive payment every time a user clicks on an app.

-• Cost per view: get a user to play a referral video, and get paid.
+- Cost per view: get a user to play a referral video and get paid.

-• Cost per install: you make money each time a user installs a referral app in your app.
+- Cost per install: you make money each time a user installs a referral app in your app.

 There are numerous referral platforms, like Flurry or AdMob, that help find affiliates for your app.
-Perhaps, the most illustrative example of earning money for referrals is Amazon.
+Perhaps the most illustrative example of earning money for referrals is Amazon.

-12. Selling merchandise
+11. Selling merchandise

-Another means of free mobile app monetization presupposes selling physical products and merchandise though your app.
+Another means of free mobile app monetization presupposes selling physical products and merchandise through your app.
 For example, Rovio, owner of the mobile game Angry Birds, is successfully generating revenue through selling the game’s merchandise: t-shirts, toys, backpacks, etc.

 Surely, this model is only applicable to apps with attractive and distinct brand personalities.
-It’s advantage is its ease of integration with other app monetization models.
+Its advantage is its ease of integration with other app monetization models.

 How much money can you make from an app?